For a list of Wyoming economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Sales Tax Exemption on Electricity Used in Manufacturing: The sales tax burden is exempt on sales of power or fuel to a person engaged in the business of manufacturing, processing or agriculture when the same is consumed directly in manufacturing process.

 Workforce Training Grants (WDTF): Created by the 1997 Wyoming Legislature and administered by the Wyoming Department of Workforce Services, it assists new and existing industries in the state with the training needs of newly hired or current employees.
-Grants are available for up to $4,000 per trainee.

 Data Center Permit Exemption (passed 2011): A mega-data center project, which exceeds $178.3 Million in capital investment, would be exempt from the requirement of applying for an Industrial Siting Permit through the Wyoming Department of Environmental Quality.
 This presents a cost savings of approximately $500,000 associated with permit application preparation, wildlife studies, economic analyses, public meetings, permit hearings, attorney fees, etc.